How to Get Started in Voice Over: A General Guide, with Resources & Links

 If you’re getting ready to record your first demo, I sincerely hope you’ve done those first two steps already.
 Why?

-Because recording a demo without being ready is the #1 mistake new talent make… and it’s the most expensive mistake you can make.
+Because recording a demo without being ready is the #1 mistake new talent does… and it’s the most expensive mistake you can make.

 But, sending on a demo before you’re ready can often do more damage to your prospects than you think: poor audio quality, outdated copy, or not enough showcase of your range can sink your chances before you even start auditioning.
 If this is truly your calling card, if it’s not on par with other pro talent, you’ll often be shut out of castings without knowing it.